Chemical Peeling

 • Sun or age spots;

-• Acne and minor scars.
+• Acne and small scars.

 Types of Peelings and Procedures

-WHAT TO EXPECT AFTER THE TREATMENT?
+WHAT TO EXPECT AFTER TREATMENT?

 ADVICE